 is a value object where every instance of the object is a distinct

 version of the object.
 Since the PortfolioCVaR object is also a MATLAB® object,

 it inherits the default functions associated with MATLAB objects.

 The PortfolioCVaR object and its functions are an interface for conditional value-at-risk portfolio optimization.
 So, almost everything you do with the PortfolioCVaR object can be done using the functions.
 The basic workflow is:

 Design your portfolio problem.

-to create the PortfolioCVaR object or use the various set methods to set up your portfolio problem.
+to create the PortfolioCVaR object or use the various set functions

 You can set properties of a PortfolioCVaR object using either

 Note: Although you can also set properties directly, it is not recommended since error-checking is not performed when you set a property directly.